m-borkowski/Titanic-Machine-Learning-from-Disaster-Solution/README.md

 ## Titanic: Machine Learning from Disaster

-This is a solution for classification problem.
+This is a 'top 20%' solution for classification problem.

 ## Getting Started